Exponential Stability of a Degenerate Euler-Bernoulli Beam with Axial Force and Delayed Boundary Control

-Utilizing Proposition \eqref{p5}, the following result establishes a crucial energy-based estimate for the integral terms on the right-hand side of \eqref{eq:102}. \begin{lemma} Suppose that \eqref{eq:72} holds and $\sigma$ satisfies (WD) or (SD).
-Then, for any regular solution $u$ of the delayed System \eqref{eq:p1}.
+By virtue of Proposition \ref{p5}, the following result provides a crucial energy-based estimate for the integral terms on the right-hand side of estimate \eqref{eq:102}. \begin{lemma} Suppose that the function $\sigma$ is (WD) or (SD).
+Let $u$ be a solution of system \eqref{eq:p1}.
 Under assumption \eqref{eq:72}, the following estimate holds: